jrmejiaa/ESP8266/README.md

 if(Wifi_Init()==false)
 	return false;
 ```
-* If there is no error in the compilation process until this moment, you can make a small code with those lines to test if the ESP8266 was intiaite (you can see that in the power LED and the TX and RX status).
+* If there is no error in the compilation process until this moment, you can make a small code with those lines to test if the ESP8266 was initiated (you can see that in the power LED and the TX and RX status).
 * With the successful connection of the ESP8266 module, you can use the function that you see in the header `ESP8266.h` to make a connection with a WiFi network or create one using the needed commands.
 To make sure a successful connection, please refer to the datasheet of the module.

 ## Deployment